AnastasiaTs03/Portfolio-projects/StartupWebpage/README.md

 This is a personal portfolio website created for practice and to demonstrate my web development skills.
 It showcases my projects, technical abilities.

+You can visit the live site here: [https://startupwebsite3.netlify.app/](https://startupwebsite3.netlify.app/)

 ## Design Template

 The design is based on a free and publicly available template from the Figma Community: